The Hidden Blade: Plot

 Meanwhile, Kie has since recovered and is once again Katagiri’s housekeeper.
 Though their fondness for one other is evident, Kie and Katagiri are keenly aware of the difference in their social class and act accordingly.
 Nonetheless, gossip prompts Katagiri to send Kie back to the countryside to live with her father.
 Shortly after, Yaichiro breaks out of prison and takes a family hostage.
 Hori demands that Katagiri dispatch him.

 Knowing that Yaichiro is the better swordsman, Katagiri visits their former teacher (Min Tanaka), who is now a farmer, and learns a dangerous maneuver that involves turning one's back on the enemy.
 The next day, Katagiri arrives on the outskirts of the village and attempts to persuade Yaichiro to surrender.
 When the latter refuses (accusing Hori and the other leaders of incompetence), the two engage in one-to-one combat during which Katagiri uses the new technique to deliver a severe wound.
 Yaichiro attempts the same maneuver, but is gunned down by foot soldiers hiding in the woods.
 Knowing that this manner of death is a dishonor to a samurai, Katagiri is dismayed.
-Upon returning to the village, he encounters Yaichiro’s wife (Reiko Takashima), who reveals that she paid a visit to Hori the night before and exchanged sexual favors for his promise to keep Yaichiro alive (a promise that was never fulfilled).
+Upon returning to the village, he encounters Yaichiro’s wife (Reiko Takashima), who reveals that she paid a visit to Hori the night before and exchanged sexual favors for his promise to keep Yaichiro alive (a promise that he never planned to keep).
 Bound by an oath to commit suicide should Yaichiro die, she takes her own life.

 Unsure of his fealty, Katagiri approaches Hori with his treachery, to which he crudely admits.
 Realizing that the Hazamas were victims of a corrupt system, Katagiri avenges them by stabbing Hori in the heart with a thin blade (the technique known as “the hidden blade”, which leaves almost no trace of blood—in the original Japanese version the technique is actually called "the demon's claw/scratch" as the entry wound it leaves is so small that it appears to be caused by a nonhuman perpetrator).
 Katagiri buries the blade at the Hazama’s grave as a form of atonement and relinquishes his samurai status.
 Resolved to become a tradesman, he leaves the village for the island of Ezo (modern-day Hokkaido), but not before visiting Kie.
 With difference of social status no longer an obstacle, Katagiri proposes marriage and Kie accepts.
 The film ends as they hold hands sitting on a hilltop, envisioning their future together.